-- Listed in the World Directory of Medical Schools—a joint publication of the Foundation for the Advancement of International Medical Education and Research and the World Federation for Medical Education;
+Listed in the World Directory of Medical Schools—a joint publication of the Foundation for the Advancement of International Medical Education and Research (FAIMER) and the World Federation for Medical Education (WFME);

-- Registered in good standing with the Education Commission for Foreign Medical Graduates’ Medical Credentials Reference Library;
+Registered in good standing with the Education Commission for Foreign Medical Graduates’ (ECFMG) Medical Credentials Reference Library;

-- Fully accredited by an accrediting body recognized by World Federation of Medical Education (www.wfme.org) or the National Committee on Foreign Medical Education and Accreditation of the U.S. Department of Education (http://www2.ed.gov/about/bdscomm/list/ncfmea.html).
+Fully accredited by an accrediting body recognized by WFME or the National Committee on Foreign Medical Education and Accreditation of the U.S. Department of Education (NCFMEA).

 Transfer Applicant Requirements:

-- To be acceptable to the Education Commission for Foreign Medical Graduates (ECFMG), a student’s courses transferred for credit must be for courses taken at one medical school within seven years of the projected date of graduation from OUM.
+To be accepted by ECFMG, a student’s courses transferred for credit must be for courses taken at one medical school within seven years of the projected date of graduation from OUM.

-- Applicants expecting to complete preclinical coursework at OUM will be required to pass OUM’s Interval Performance Exams in those subjects taken at their previous medical school and subject to remedial coursework in identified areas of deficiency.
+Applicants expecting to complete pre-clinical coursework at OUM will be required to pass OUM’s course exam in those subjects taken at their previous medical school and are subject to remedial coursework in identified areas of deficiency.

-- Transfer applicants who have completed their medical school’s preclinical curriculum and intend to practice in the US must have passed USMLE Step 1 in no more than two attempts and with a passing score of at least 10 percent higher than the official USMLE Step 1 minimum passing score at the time.
+Transfer applicants who have completed their medical school’s pre-clinical curriculum and intend to practice in the US must have passed USMLE Step 1 in no more than two attempts, with a passing score at least 10 percent higher than the official USMLE Step 1 minimum passing score at the time.

-- Applicants not in the USMLE Track will be expected to pass OUM’s In-House Exam (60% passing score) before entering clinical rotations and may be subject to remedial coursework in identified areas of deficiency.
-Consistent with University policy, applicants in the USMLE Track must have an 80 percent passing score on the In-House Exam before being cleared to take Step 1.
+Applicants not in the USMLE Pathway will be expected to pass OUM’s Pre-clinical Exam (PCE) with a minimum 60 percent passing score before entering clinical rotations.
+They may be subject to remedial coursework in identified areas of deficiency.
+Consistent with University policy, applicants in the USMLE Track must have an 80 percent passing score on the PCE before being cleared to take USMLE Step 1.

-- Applicant must have original, written letters of recommendation from his/her current school’s dean and at least two faculty members familiar with his/her work.
+Applicants must have original, written letters of recommendation from their current school’s Dean and at least two faculty members familiar with their work.
 Letters must be on university letterhead.
-If the school has dissolved since the student attended, the student must supply an explanation and proof that he/she attempted to obtain these letters in good faith.
+If the school has dissolved since the student attended, the student must explain and prove that he/she attempted to obtain these letters in good faith.

-- Applicant must have an original letter of recommendation from the Dean of Student Affairs of the current medical school, attesting to the applicant’s professional behavior and good conduct and good standing within the school.
-If the school has dissolved since the student attended, the student must supply an explanation and proof that he/she attempted to obtain these letters in good faith.
+Applicants must have an original letter of recommendation from the Dean of Student Affairs of the current medical school, attesting to the applicant’s professional behavior and good conduct and standing within the school.
+If the school has dissolved since the student attended, the student must explain and prove that he/she attempted to obtain these letters in good faith.

-- If the student is transferring from a medical school in non-English speaking country, the applicant may be required to provide a TOEFL score and the transcript will need to be converted by a transcript conversion service approved by OUM.
+If the student is transferring from a medical school in a non-English speaking country, the applicant may be required to provide an approved English proficiency test score, and the transcript will need to be converted by a transcript conversion service approved by OUM.

-- Applicants expecting a residency in a US hospital must secure from current medical school and/or hospital(s) any original certified narrative evaluations, grade reports, transcripts or other information required for the Medical Student Performance Evaluation (MSPE).
+Applicants expecting a residency in a US hospital must secure from their current medical school and/or hospital(s) any original certified narrative evaluations, grade reports, transcripts, or other information required for the Medical Student Performance Evaluation (MSPE).

-- The application must contain a detailed explanation stating the reason(s) that the student wishes to transfer from their previous medical school to another.
+The application must contain a detailed explanation stating the reason(s) the student wishes to transfer from his/her previous medical school to another.

-Upon applying for admission to OUM, the transfer applicant should submit the certified medical school transcript to be evaluated by OUM’s Director of Curriculum for compatibility with OUM’s curriculum and by the applicable Regional Dean for compatibility with local requirements.
-The Director of Curriculum and/or Dean may recommend additional requirements prior to admission or OUM modules that the transfer student must complete, once enrolled.
+Upon applying for admission to OUM, the transfer applicant should submit the certified medical school transcript to be evaluated for course content compatibility and compatibility with local requirements.
+Additional conditions may be required of the applicant.

 For more information about OUM’s transfer policy, please contact an OUM admissions counselor.